Madan Chauhan

 Madan Chauhan (मदन चौहान) is an Indian politician and a member of the 16th Legislative Assembly of Uttar Pradesh of India.
-He formerly represented the Garhmukteshwar constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.
-In 2022, he joined Bahujan Samaj Party (BSP).
+He formerly represented the Garhmukteshwar constituency of Uttar Pradesh and was a member of the Samajwadi Party political party.
+In 2024, he joined the Bharatiya Janta Party (BJP).

 Early life and education

 Madan Chauhan was born in Meerut.
 He attended the Chaudhary Charan Singh University and attained Bachelor of Commerce degree.

 Political career

 Madan Chauhan has been an MLA for three straight terms.
 He represented the Garhmukteshwar constituency and is a member of the Samajwadi Party political party.
 He was state minister of entertainment department.
 He was in charge (prabhari) of Lalitpur district, Lalitpur.
 In 2022 Assembly Elections, he has been fielded by Bahujan Samaj Party (BSP) from Garhmukteshwar constituency.